 - Not true, and the Theosophists do not worship Venus.

-All their source information is through secondary works, or averse criticisms and cheap websites.
+All their source information is through secondary works, or adverse criticisms and cheap websites.

 Leave a comment